lo5an/lo5an.com/_posts/2013-02-21-bootstrap-carousel-exhausting-detail.md

 I've been trying to level up my JavaScript chops lately.
 At the same time, we've been using [Twitter Bootstrap](http://twitter.github.com/bootstrap/) quite a bit at work and I'm likely to be writing a jQuery extension or two in the near future.
 As a consequence, I decided to do a close reading of some of the Bootstrap JavaScript source.

-This writeup covers the traditional jQuery stuff and in part 2.
-I plan to eventual circle back and write up the Carousel Data API.
+This writeup covers the traditional jQuery stuff.
+In part 2, I plan to eventual circle back and write up the Carousel Data API.

 Here Goes: